River Nene: Etymology

 Spelling of the river's name has altered over time; it was called the "Nenn" or "Nyn" in an 1810 engraving by draughtsmen George Cole and John Roper, while the Ordnance Survey of 1885 used what has since become standard spelling, "Nene".
 The origin and meaning of the River Nene's name is unknown.
 The earliest known examples, which date back to the 10th century AD, have been linked to Indo-European root words for snow, rain, or washing, but a direct connection is purely speculative.
 According to the British toponymist and medieval scholar Victor Watts, "The name is certainly pre-English, possibly pre-Celtic'.
 The same name appears in the Neen, the former name of the River Rea in Shropshire, which is retained in the hamlet of Neen Savage.

 Pronunciation

 The pronunciation of the river's name varies by locality.
-In Northampton it is usually pronounced /ˈnɛn/ (NEN), and around Peterborough it is usually pronounced /ˈniːn/ (NEEN).
-The point at which the pronunciation of the Nene changes has been moving further inland for many years; the current edition of the nautical publisher Imray's "Map Of The River Nene" suggests that it now begins at Thrapston.
+Around Peterborough it is usually pronounced /ˈniːn/ (NEEN), and in Northampton (further inland) it is usually pronounced /ˈnɛn/ (NEN).
+The point at which the pronunciation of the Nene changes has been moving further inland for many years; the latest edition, as of 2006, of the nautical publisher Imray's "Map Of The River Nene" suggests that the pronunciation changes at Thrapston.